daschatten/generic-templater-formula/README.rst

 generic-templater
 =================

-Formula to generate files form pillar using the given jinja template.
+Formula to generate files from pillar using the given jinja templates.
 Can be used to generate pillar from pillar.

 .. note::